The Sony a7rII restored my faith in photography 🙂

 I have written a post regarding the improvements I wish to be made via a firmware update.

 My biggest complaints are with the menus, the batteries, and the dual card redundancy.
-Two of those can be fixed without having to physically change the camera.
 The biggest thing to take away from this review is that it’s an extremely fun and lightweight camera to use.

 Flash photography with the Sony a7rII